-This exciting collaboration is looking to find new and innovative ways to alleviate poverty and promote sustainable livelihoods.
-Funded through the European Union, it aims to strengthen the social and solidarity economy by highlighting and promoting best practice case studies, and enabling mutual learning.
+This exciting collaboration shone the spotlight on innovative initiatives helping to alleviate poverty and promote sustainable livelihoods.
+Funded through the European Union, the project aimed to strengthen the social and solidarity economy (SSE) by highlighting and promoting best practice case studies, and enabling mutual learning.

-If you would like more information about our work on this project, please contact Catherine Richardson.
+If you would like more information about our work on this project, please get in touch!

 Further reading on social and solidarity economies: